mktcode/boty-mc-botface/README.md

 - 25 % heigher votes = 25 % more often the minimum VP is reached
 - and votes take 20 % longer to recover in general

+# Adjusting / Fine-Tuning

+- length of wait list
+- min/max voting power
+- min/max global weights
+- min/max category weights
+- vote interval
+- automatically set base values based on statistics

-# Bot status on platform frontend:
+# Bot live status on platform frontend:

 - 103 Posts waiting in line.
 - 36 other contributions before yours will be upvoted.
 Est. time: 8 hours